bbchung/gasynctags/README.md

-# Clighter: Plugin to automatically setup Gnu Global for Vim
+# Plugin to automatically setup Gnu Global for Vim
 ## Intro
 gasynctags is a vim plugin that can generate the tag(by Gnu Global) for vim automatically and add the generated tag to vim cscope database.
 Because